MightyExodia/Cybersecurity-HomeLab/README.md

 6. Click on "Start Searching"
 7. Choose an "Event Code' you want to search for and type it in the "Search" bar
 ![Screenshot of splunk search for EventCode 4672](/img/SplunkSearch.png)

+## Using Sysmon

+1. Download and install Sysmon